acosmin/simple-google-fonts/readme.txt

 1. Edit/add a post in Gutenberg mode
 2. When you're editing the post, you'll see an icon, `A`,  in the top-right corner of your screen (if you hover over it, it will say `Simple Google Fonts`).
 From there you will be able to change font families and styles for `body` and `headings`.
 If the `A` icond doesn't show up, you can click on the 3 dots, top-right corner, and in the `Plugins` sub-section, click on `Simple Google Fonts`.
 If it doesn't show up in that menu, then you're either not editing a post/page or the plugin isn't activated.
 3. You're done.

+### GDPR Notice
+By using this plugin (which requests data from Google Fonts servers) you consent that Google will retrieve your IP address and that it might send it to third parties.
+Also, it's your responsability to notify and obtain consent from your website's users.